-This unit started in Spring 2017 and is up and running, serving the dozen or more towns in the Peterborough Area.
+This unit started in Spring 2017 and is very active, serving the dozen or more towns in the Peterborough Area.
 They have held a successful "Meet Your Representatives" event (spring 2018) and local municipal candidates forums (May 2018 and 2019 in Peterborough) and a state senate pre-primary forum in August 2018.
 Their meeting schedule is on the Calendar page.
 Meetings change location almost monthly.
 New members welcome.

 Greater Nashua area unit formed summer 2015